desert3agle/xmeme-app/README.md

 # Xmeme

-Xmeme is a simple MERN stack REST api web-app. which lets users to post, edit, delete and scroll through alot of fun memes.
+Xmeme is a simple MERN stack REST api based web-app. which lets users to post, edit, delete and scroll through alot of fun memes.